Memories of Humankind

 Stories from the Ottoman Manuscripts

-Created by manuscripts that were read and circulated in the multilingual society of the empire and the permeable regions of the early modern period, Ottoman manuscript culture gradually lost its importance as the printing press became widespread in the 19th century; it ceased to be a source of information, stories, or spirituality for the masses in the 20th century, attracting the interest only of collectors.
-The cultures of writing and reading had changed – books came out of the printer in thousands of copies, all the same; the marginalia written by readers remained limited to their own copy; libraries punished members who wrote in books; and the text of the author became untouchable, unalterable.
+Created by manuscripts that were read and circulated in the multilingual society of the Ottoman Empire and the fluid geographies of the early modern period, the manuscript culture gradually lost its importance as the printing press became widespread in the 19th century; it ceased to be a source of information, story-telling, or spirituality for the masses in the 20thcentury, attracting the interest only of collectors.
+The cultures of writing and reading had changed—books came out of the printer in thousands of copies, all the same; the marginalia written by readers remained limited to their own copy; and the text of the author became untouchable, unalterable.

-Modern historiography’s relationship with manuscripts was also affected by these conditions regarding writing and reading.
-The literature came to be shaped by the quest for the “most accurate” text, the “most valuable” binding, and the “cleanest” copy, whereas manuscripts used to be a part of a much more collective world of literacy.
-Texts changed in the hands of copyists and readers and these changes could be traced physically on paper, where readers and authors engaged in a dialogue between lines and in margins.
-Reading was as collective an act as writing; there were people who read popular stories aloud in coffeehouses, and some readers answered the notes of previous readers.
+Modern historiography’s relationship with manuscripts was also affected by these assumptions regarding writing and reading.
+The literature came to be shaped by the quest for the “most accurate” text, “most valuable” binding, and “cleanest” copy, whereas manuscripts used to be a part of a much more collective world of literacy.
+Texts changed in the hands of copyists and readers, where readers and authors engaged in a dialogue between lines and in margins.
+Reading was as collective an act as writing; there were people who read popular stories aloud incoffeehouses, and some readers answered the notes of previous readers.

-Memories of Humankind: Stories from the Ottoman Manuscripts brings together Ibrahim Ağa, the guardian of the Van Citadel who found time to copy manuscripts while on duty; Zübeyde Hanım, whose divan was widely circulated; Yirmisekiz Çelebi Mehmed Efendi, the Ottoman Ambassador to France, who corrected his own manuscript; Rıfat from Kilis, who intervened with the text by scribbling in the margin, “whoever wrote this is wrong”; Enderunlu Fâzıl, whose writings were scolded and censored but still made the rounds through word of mouth; the “Ya Kebikeç” prayer, written to protect the manuscript, and the bookworm that payed no attention; and hundreds of famous or anonymous writers and readers.
-The exhibition presents a selection from Suna and İnan Kıraç Foundation Manuscript Collection, inviting the visitor on a journey among texts, objects, and periods; it traces the multilingualism of Ottoman society, daily life, medicine, knowledge of the universe and time, gender and sexuality, while also showing how to recreate Istanbul’s historical landscape using manuscripts.
+Memories of Humankind: Stories from Ottoman Manuscripts brings together Ibrahim Ağa, the guardian of the Van Citadel who found time to copy manuscripts while on duty; Zübeyde Hanım, whose divan was widely circulated; Yirmisekiz Çelebi Mehmed Efendi, the Ottoman Ambassador to France, who corrected his own manuscript; Rıfat from Kilis, who intervened with the text by scribbling in the margin, “whoever wrote this is wrong”; Enderunlu Fâzıl, whose writings were censored but still made the rounds through word of mouth; and the bookworm who fed its hunger by paying no attention to the “Ya Kebikeç” prayer.
+The exhibitionpresents a selection from the Suna and İnan Kıraç Manuscripts Collection, inviting the visitor ona journey among texts, objects, and through time; it traces the multilingualism of Ottoman society, daily life, medicine, knowledge of the universe and time, gender and sexuality, while also showing how to recreate Istanbul’s historical landscape using manuscripts.

-Memories of Humankind: Stories from the Ottoman Manuscripts nudges the door ajar to the memory of humanity, which crystallizes in manuscripts and is alternatively worldly and otherworldly, multilingual and multi-religious, urban and rural, unique and ordinary, sometimes very alien and occasionally very familiar, fragmentary, incomplete, and always inspiring.
+Memories of Humankind: Stories from Ottoman Manuscripts nudges the door ajar to the memory of humanity, which crystallizes in manuscripts and is worldly and otherworldly, multilingual and multi-religious, urban and rural, unique and ordinary, sometimes alien and occasionally very familiar, fragmentary, incomplete, and always inspiring.